 What’s going on is that your olives are fermenting; it is the fermentation that breaks down the oleuropein over time.
 The what?
 Yeah, oleuropein is the astringent substance in an unripe olive.
 It needs to go if you are going to eat one.
 Fermentation is why I never wash my olives before curing — I want those natural yeasts on the outside of the olive to do their magic.

 I change my brine every month or two, when it begins to look extra nasty.
 I don’t re-rinse the olives, during changes, either, because I want the residue to act as a “starter” to get the next batch of brine going.

 Keep in mind you will be in for the long haul: Olives picked in October are typically ready to eat in May or June.
 It’s a lot like making wine.

-Add seasonings after the New Year, otherwise you risk too much spice and not enough olive flavor; this is especially true of chiles.
+Add seasonings after the New Year, or even later, otherwise you risk too much spice and not enough olive flavor; this is especially true of chiles.
 If you find you’ve gone too far, change the brine and don’t add new seasonings, and let it steep for a few weeks.
 That should calm things down a bit.

-And once the olives are finished, there is a certain show-off factor when you pull out a plate of olives you cured yourself.
+Once the olives are finished, there is a certain show-off factor when you pull out a plate of olives you cured yourself.
 “These are your olives?
 Wow.”
 Plus, you can flavor them any way you like, which is a bonus.

 If you’re too late for green olives, I really like salt cured black olives, which we all call oil-cured olives since that’s how they are stored.
 If you want to cure black olives, my method is to oil-cure olives.

 - 1 cup kosher salt

 - 1 gallon water